ThanmayJ/speaker-recognition/README.md

 ### Results

-On a database size of 8 speakers, both the LPC and MFCC algorithms have observed 100% accuracy.
+On a database size of 8 speakers , both the LPC and MFCC algorithms have observed 100% accuracy.

 **References**
 - LPC [literature](http://practicalcryptography.com/miscellaneous/machine-learning/linear-prediction-tutorial/)